-The office of Campus Ministry encourages students, faculty, and staff of JCU to integrate personal faith into the academic and social environment of the University.
-We value the University’s commitment to academic pursuits, and welcome the opportunities we have to bring a Catholic and Ignatian faith perspective to bear on issues and trends that may surface in various disciplines and in a variety of social milieus.
+The Department of Campus Ministry encourages students, faculty, and staff of JCU to integrate personal faith into the academic and social environment of the university.
+We value the university’s commitment to academic pursuits, and welcome the opportunities we have to bring a Catholic and Ignatian faith perspective to bear on issues and trends that may surface in various disciplines and in a variety of social milieus.
 We have identified the following statements as our purpose:

-- We promote a faith that does justice through education, advocacy, service, and reflection.
+- We promote the service of faith and the promotion of justice through education, advocacy, service, and reflection.

-- We foster the development of whole persons who are servant leaders in their local and global communities.
+- We foster the development of whole persons who become servant leaders in their local and global faith communities.

 - We provide an open, caring, hospitable, and collaborative atmosphere that supports the mission of the University.

 - We establish a sense of community through vibrant worship, retreats, small faith communities, and Immersion experiences.